 Records of EHS Training Evaluation

-Finally, you should create and maintain documents of your training evaluation (evaluation is covered in section 6).
-Evaluation records should include:
+Finally, you should create and maintain documents of your efforts to evaluate the EHS training.
+Your records of EHS training evaluation should include:

 - Records of your actual training evaluations